-Transactions post the next business day if requested by 9 p.m., Eastern Time (ET) within E-Bill.
+Deposits and transfers post the next business day if requested by 9 p.m., Eastern Time (ET) within E-Bill.
 FINRA does not charge firms any fees for using E-Bill; however, firms should verify if their banks charge any additional fees.
 The only information required to initiate an E-Bill payment are details from the check of a U.S. bank account.

 To use E-Bill, a firm’s Super Account Administrator must assign entitlement to E-Bill for any firm employees who require access.
 Please review the E-Bill User Guide for detailed information about using E-Bill.

 Note: Your bank may require FINRA’s Company ID to process transactions via E-Bill.
 In these instances, please use the following Company IDs: 1222528267, 1222528268 or 1222528269.